Tinkerforge/doc/en/source/Hardware/Bricklets/Color_V2.rst

 `illuminance <https://en.wikipedia.org/wiki/Illuminance>`__ of a light source.
 Thus the Bricklet can measure the color of an object via its reflected light.
-To create a defined illumination and color temperature the Bricklet is equipped with a API switchable LED.
+To create a defined illumination and color temperature the Bricklet is equipped with an API switchable LED.

 The Bricklet can be used for many purposes, e.g. sorting of objects by their color.